Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Model

 \subsection{Metrics}

 We now describe the metrics used to quantify the impact of spam transactions on the blockchain.
+In addition to the welfare and cost metrics below, we analyze the {\em spam share} of included gas, defined as the fraction of included gas consumed by spam transactions.
+A higher spam share means that a larger fraction of the block is unavailable to genuine users.
+It is therefore a direct measure of the resource-abuse aspect of spam MEV.

-\begin{definition}[User Welfare] The user welfare is defined as the aggregate utility of all users, i.e., the sum of $u_i -f_i$ across all included users.
-As shown in \cref{fig:demand-curve} for a linear demand curve, the user welfare is the area under the demand curve above the clearing price $\gp^*$.
+\parhead{User welfare} The user welfare is defined as the aggregate utility of all genuine users.
+As shown in \cref{fig:demand-curve} for a linear demand curve, the user welfare is the area under the genuine-user demand curve above the clearing price $\gp^*$.
 A higher user welfare indicates a greater overall benefit to users of the blockchain.
-We note that in our analysis in the following sections, user welfare is essentially the social welfare of all blockchain transaction senders, including the senders of the spam transactions, since in the equilibrium case the expected utility of each spam transaction is zero. \end{definition}
+Spam can reduce user welfare by reducing block space for genuine users, or by increasing the inclusion price and pricing out users with lower valuations.

-\begin{definition}[Validator Revenue] Validator revenue is the total gas fees collected from all included transactions (both users and spammers), written as $R = \gp^* \cdot \bs$, where $\gp^*$ is the equilibrium clearing gas price and $\bs$ is total gas used.
-This quantity is \emph{strictly positive} and represents the direct income to the network from transaction processing.
-For the purposes of this work, we do not consider burning of fees or block rewards, as they are merely a way to change allocation of revenue between token holders and validators, and do not affect the net economic incentives for spamming or the overall welfare analysis. \end{definition}
+\parhead{Validator revenue} Validator revenue is the total gas fees collected from all included transactions (both users and spammers), written as $R = \gp^* \cdot \bs$, where $\gp^*$ is the equilibrium clearing gas price and $\bs$ is total gas used.
+This quantity represents the direct income to the network from transaction processing.
+For the purposes of this work, we do not consider burning of fees or block rewards, as they are merely a way to change allocation of revenue between token holders and validators, and do not affect the net economic incentives for spamming or the overall welfare analysis.